Levelling refraction

-Levelling refraction refers to the systematic refraction effect distorting the results of line levelling over the Earth's surface.
+In geodesy and surveying, levelling refraction refers to the systematic refraction effect distorting the results of line levelling over the Earth's surface.

 In line levelling, short segments of a line are levelled by taking readings through a level from two staffs, one fore and one behind.
 By chaining together the height differences of these segments, one can compute the total height difference between the end points of a line.

-The classical work on levelling refraction is that of TJ Kukkamäki in 1938–39.
+The classical work on levelling refraction is that of Finnish geodesist TJ Kukkamäki in 1938–39.
 His analysis is based upon the understanding that the measurement beams travel within a boundary layer close to the Earth's surface, which behaves differently from the atmosphere at large.
 When measuring over a tilted surface, the systematic effect accumulates.